huggingface/diffusers/docs/source/en/training/controlnet.md

 # ControlNet

-[Adding Conditional Control to Text-to-Image Diffusion Models](https://arxiv.org/abs/2302.05543) (ControlNet) by Lvmin Zhang and Maneesh Agrawala.
+[Adding Conditional Control to Text-to-Image Diffusion Models](https://arxiv.org/abs/2302.05543) (ControlNet) by Lvmin Zhang, Anyi Rao, and Maneesh Agrawala.

 This example is based on the [training example in the original ControlNet repository](https://github.com/lllyasviel/ControlNet/blob/main/docs/train.md).
 It trains a ControlNet to fill circles using a [small synthetic dataset](https://huggingface.co/datasets/fusing/fill50k).